Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Experiment

-We train InfoGAN to generate feature encoding, which is in the dimension of 768.
+We train InfoGAN to generate the feature encoding, which is in the dimension of 768.
 So we take the simplest form of architecture for Discriminator and Generator which is a linear layer without any activation function.
 Also the network for mutual information maximization is also linear layer only.
 Especially, the linear layer that maximizes mutual information with \(y\) uses the same layer from emotion classifier.
 In this way, we can prevent latent code vector to encode something other than emotion, as there are many other complex variations inherent in the training dataset.
 Emotional code vector is trained with cross entropy to maximize the mutual information.
-For the latent embedding given from BERT embedding we use InfoNCE loss, which is a contrastive learning loss trying attract the BERT embedding and predicted text embedding from generated sample.
-Lastly we adopted mix-up strategy for training generator and discriminator as proposed in \cite{zhang2017mixup}, for stable training of generator.
+For the latent embedding given from BERT embedding we use the InfoNCE loss, which is a contrastive learning loss trying to attract the BERT embedding and predicted text embedding from generated sample.
+Lastly, we adopted a mix-up strategy for training the generator and the discriminator as proposed in \cite{zhang2017mixup}, for stable training of the generator.

-\subsection{Data augmentation for multimodal SER}
+\subsubsection{Data augmentation for multimodal SER}

+As multimodal data augmentation method is our key contribution, we selected feature encoders that perform close to state-of-the-art.
 We adopt the pre-trained Wav2Vec2 \cite{10089511} from `https://huggingface.co/audeering/wav2vec2-large-robust-12-ft-emotion-msp-dim' for multimodal SER experiment.
-For text feature encoder, pre-trained RoBERTA \cite{devlin2018bert}, that is 'roberta-uncased-large' version.
-Fof multimodal SER experiment, RoBERTa is separately trained to predict emotion labels from transcript before the baseline stage.
-After that RoBERTa model weight is frozen during training baseline and onwards.
-For MSP-Podcast experiment, we use Llama 3.0 instead of RoBERTa for text features, but same Wav2Vec2 for audio features.
-Other than the change of feature size, due to change of back-bone model, configuration for InfoGAN stay the same.
+For the text feature encoder, we used the pre-trained RoBERTA \cite{devlin2018bert}, that is 'roberta-uncased-large' version.
+For multimodal SER experiment, RoBERTa is separately trained to predict emotion labels from transcript before the baseline stage.
+After that, the RoBERTa model weights are frozen during training baseline and onwards.
+For the MSP-Podcast experiment, we use Llama 2.0 \cite{touvron2023llama} from `https://huggingface.co/meta-llama/Llama-2-7b' instead of RoBERTa for text features, but the same Wav2Vec2 for audio features.
+Other than the change of feature size, due to change of back-bone model, the configuration for the InfoGAN stay the same.
+Multimodal SER classification layer takes concatenated feature of both modalities.
+The classifier consists linear layer, one hidden layer (256) or two hidden layers (256-128), for IEMOCAP, MSP-IMPROV or MSP-Podcast respectively.